niHonkage/DocsLearning/en/guides/knowledge-base/knowledge-and-documents-maintenance.md

 **Knowledge Base Description**: Used to describe the information represented by the documents in the knowledge base.

 {% hint style="info" %}
 When the recall mode of the knowledge base is N-Choose-1, the knowledge base is provided as a tool for LLM reasoning calls.
 The reasoning is based on the description of the knowledge base.
-If the description is empty, Fusionworks's automatic indexing strategy will be used.
+If the description is empty, FusionWorks's automatic indexing strategy will be used.
 {% endhint %}

 **Visibility Permissions**: You can choose "Only Me" or "All Team Members."
 People without permissions will not be able to view and edit the dataset.